sherlyn99/wipe/README.md

-# WIPE (`wipe`)
+# WIPE

-**WIPE** is a lightweight CLI toolkit for processing large genome collections (e.g., WoL-style genome indices).
+**Web of life Integrated Processing Ecosystem (WIPE)** is a lightweight CLI toolkit for processing large genome collections (e.g., WoL-style genome indices).
 It provides batch utilities for genome QC, annotation, summary compilation, and reference/functional database helpers.

 > Designed for HPC-style workflows where per-genome outputs are written to organized directories and later “compiled” into summary tables.